JudyXiaodanZhu/TutorWeb/README.md

 # JackZZZ Project Title - Find Tutor

 ## Introduction

-Topic: Tutor Website for U of T students.
+* Topic: Tutor Website for U of T students.

-Purpose: Allow students to connect with other students (tutors) in order to get help for courses they are enrolled in.
+* Purpose: Allow students to connect with other students (tutors) in order to get help for courses they are enrolled in.

-Users: In theory, the target users should be all students from U of T. However, for the purpose of demonstration, the users for this Application will be U of T Computer Science students.
+* Users: In theory, the target users should be all students from U of T. However, for the purpose of demonstration, the users for this Application will be U of T Computer Science students.

-What users can do: There are three different types of users: Admin, Tutor and Student.
+* What users can do: There are three different types of users: Admin, Tutor and Student.
 On a high level, users can use the website to chat 1-on-1 with other users, post thoughts about courses and search for tutors for courses.

 ## Hosting/Deployment

-To get server function:
+To get server functioning:

 1. Make sure <a href=https://docs.mongodb.com/manual/installation/?jmp=footer>MongoDB Community edition</a> is installed